anhle0629/33.3/README.md

 # 33.3

-using async and awit methods to genereate data from api.
+using async and await methods to genereate data from api.
 Using the data in a variety of way.